Should kids be allowed inside dog parks?

 Dog parks promote safety because the dogs are not running and tussling throughout the streets.
-There is always the risk of small fights or play becomes too rough among pups, so introducing children into the mix is something that should be done with care and caution.
+There is always the risk of small fights or play becoming too rough among pups, so introducing children into the mix is something that should be done with care and caution.

-The nice thing about having a playground within a dog park is that you can keep your eye on both your child and your canine “child” while they enjoy their playtime in separated areas!
+The nice thing about having a playground within a dog park is that you can keep your eye on both your child and your canine “child” while they enjoy their playtime in separate areas!

 If your child happens to venture into the dog park area, here are some things to keep in mind: